SOC 111. Introduction to Sociology

 The sociological perspective is developed through understanding the basic concepts of culture and society, as well as introducing methods of sociological investigation and sociological theorists such as Marx, Durkheim, Weber.
 This perspective is then used to explore global issues, social institutions, inequality, and social change.
 Fall/Spring.
-Meets the Social Science Connector requirement.
+Fulfills the general education perspectives requirement.

 Entry-level participation in ongoing research accompanied by regular seminars to discuss and analyze problems raised in the actual conduct of social scientific research.
 Prerequisite: Permission of instructor.
 Yearly.

 SOC 213.
 American and Appalachian Cultural Systems